-Willie has a lifetime of passion for the Belize marine environment.
+Willie has a lifetime of passion for the ocean.
 He has a degree in Nature Resource Management, gained at University of Belize in 2014.
 Willie is ReefCI’s science coordinator and Marine Biologist.
-He is a PADI Dive Instructor and responsible for our conservation initiative programs.
+He is a PADI Dive Instructor and responsible for our marine conservation programs.

 Willie worked as a community researcher at Toledo Institute of Development and the Environment (TIDE) and was one of the longest standing and most accomplished member of the team.
 He was active within the research and monitoring department, regularly taking part in the marine program within the Port Honduras Marine Reserve in Southern Belize, surveying coral, fish, and commercial species.
-He took part in many additional workshops and training seminars and represented TIDE at international conferences.
 Willie also worked with the Belize Fisheries Department and Belize Coastal Zone Management in research and monitoring throughout Belize.
 Willie has been working for ReefCI since August 2015.
-He is a great asset to our organization; in particular, the development of our intensive Lionfish program.
+He is a great asset to our organization; in particular, the development of our invasive Lionfish program.

 Willie was born in Punta Gorda in southern Belize.
 He has 3 brothers and 2 sisters.
-He comes from a fishing family, his Dad and all his brothers are fishermen.
-But Willie didn’t want to become a fisherman!
-He is passionate about the ocean and made a decision to help protect the Caribbean Sea that he loves.
+He comes from a fishing family, his Dad and all his brothers are fishermen; however, Willie has chosen a different path.
+He is passionate about the ocean and made a decision to help protect what he loves.